Emo

-In the late 2000s, an emo revival emerged, when groups including Tigers Jaw, Algernon Cadwallader and TTNG drew on the sound and aesthetic of 1990s emo, rejecting the perceived commercial turn the genre had taken.
-This movement gained prominence in 2010s, with the success of Modern Baseball, Joyce Manor and the Hotelier, and expanded outside of simply 1990s revivalism with the various sounds of Title Fight, Basement, Citizen, Touché Amoré and La Dispute.
-At this same time, a fusion genre called emo rap became mainstream; its most famous artists included Lil Peep, XXXTentacion, and Juice Wrld.
+Emo and its subgenre emo pop entered mainstream culture in the early 2000s with the success of Jimmy Eat World and Dashboard Confessional, and many artists signed contracts with major record labels.
+Bands such as My Chemical Romance, AFI, Fall Out Boy, and The Red Jumpsuit Apparatus continued the genre's popularity into the mid-late 2000s.
+By the early 2010s, emo's popularity had declined, with some emo bands changing their sound and others disbanding.
+Meanwhile, however, a mainly underground emo revival emerged, with some bands, such as the World Is a Beautiful Place & I Am No Longer Afraid to Die and Modern Baseball, drawing on the sound and aesthetic of 1990s emo.
+During the late 2010s, a fusion genre called emo rap became mainstream; its most famous artists included Lil Peep, XXXTentacion, and Juice Wrld.
 The emo revival movement ended in the late 2010s, giving way to the more experimental "post-emo" sounds of Origami Angel, Awakebutstillinbed and Home Is Where.

 Characteristics

 Emo originated in hardcore punk and is considered a form of post-hardcore.
 Early emo bands used melody and emotional or introspective lyrics and that were less structured than regular hardcore punk, differentiating them from the aggression, anger, and verse-chorus-verse structures of traditional hardcore punk.
 According to Ryan De Freitas of Kerrang: "Emo in the '90s was about scrappy, emotionally fuelled imperfection."

 According to Chris Payne, author of Where Are Your Boys Tonight?: The Oral History of Emo's Mainstream Explosion, emo is "often more melodic, more vulnerable [than traditional hardcore] — and often really over the top.
 [There are also] really performative aspects in emo."
 Sandra Song of CNN describes emo as a "softer approach to hardcore punk, with warbly vocals and evocative lyrics that have other bands derisively calling it the sound of 'teen angst.'"
 Em Casalena of American Songwriter stated that the genre is characterized by an "angsty yet kind of miserable vibe".

+Despite being rooted in hardcore punk, emo has also been associated with other related genres, such as alternative rock, indie rock, punk rock, and pop-punk.
+During the 2000s, it became common for bands to fuse emo with harder styles such as heavy metal and metalcore to varying degrees by incorporating metallic riffs, guitar solos and breakdowns into their songwriting.
+Bands who have released songs in this style include From First to Last, Bullet for My Valentine, Escape the Fate, Underoath and My Chemical Romance.